Asahro/test-code-golang-crud/README.md

 # Test Code Golang CRUD

-This project is for Golang Developer Test Recruitment in Alfa Corp.
-This project build using Beego, MySql, and third party API (https://api-docs.alfadigital.id/)
+This project is to inform you how my code style.
+This project build using Beego, MySql, and third party API (https://dog.ceo)

 ## What You Need